internetee/registry/doc/application_build_doc.md

 ### Zonefile procedure

-Zonefile procedure must be set up after deploy.
+Zonefile procedure must be set up in server after deploy.
 The same command must be run whenever procedure is updated (see changelog).

     bundle exec rake zonefile:replace_procedure